bantoinese83/throttle/README.md

+# ███████▒▒▒ 70%
-## 🎉 Throttle: A Simple Python Progress Bar Library 🎉
+# Throttle: A Python Progress Indicator Library

 Tired of watching your code run without any feedback? ⏳ The `throttle` library makes it easy to add progress bars, spinners, clock and dots to your Python scripts, so you can see the progress of long-running operations.